mighatenosak/mighatenosak/README.md

 ###  Engineer from Kashmir | AI/ML | Builder of Things I Imagine

-I'm **Salman Ali Khan**, an **AI & Machine Learning Engineer** from the beautiful valley of **Kashmir**.
+I'm **Salman Ali Khan**, an **AI & Machine Learning Engineer** and **Odoo Developer** from the beautiful valley of **Kashmir**.
-I love designing, creating, and building anything I can imagine — from intelligent systems to automation to generative AI tools.
+I specialize in building intelligent systems, automation workflows, and scalable solutions — from Odoo custom modules to advanced AI-driven tools.

 ---